Ulek mayang: History

-seventh and the eldest princess appeared and put an end to it.
+the prettiest seventh and the eldest princess appeared and put an end to it.

 "I know your origins,” says the eldest princess, and she commands everyone, "Let those from the sea return to the sea, and those from the land return to the land."

 The grateful bomoh and the fisherman's friends present the princess with coloured rice as an offering to the spirits of the sea.
-This practice, along with the Ulek Mayang dance, continued until the Islamization movement of recent decades.
+This practice, along with the ulek mayang dance, continued until the Islamization movement of recent decades.

 Costume

-The costume of Ulek Mayang dancers has two type of clothes, six of the seven female dancers will normally wear a traditional dress such as a long sleeve songket (a silk material blouse), selendang (a long scarf) that wore in the waist and finger, sanggol (a hairknot), subang (an earring) and long songket skirt in the lower body with others accessories.
-The main character of the dancer that played as a Tuan Puteri (Madam Princess) or Puteri Tujuh (7th Princess) will used the same dress and accessories like the six others dancers but the different thing is she will wear the short sleeve songket blouse and the color of her dress also are different.
-Usually she will wear the yellow dress.
+The costume of ulek mayang dancers has two type of clothes, six of the seven female dancers will typically wear a traditional dress such as a long sleeve songket (a silk material) blouse, selendang (a long scarf) that wore in the waist and finger, sanggol (a hairknot), subang (an earring) and long songket skirt in the lower body with others accessories.
+The main character of the dancer that plays as a Tuan Puteri Mayang Sari (Her Highness The Princess Mayang Sari) or Puteri Tujuh (7th Princess) will wear the same dress and accessories like the six others dancers but the difference is she will wear the short sleeves songket blouse and a different color for her dress.
+She will usually wear the yellow dress.
 This is to illustrate that she is the main princess of the dancer.
-While the male dancers they will wear the traditional Malay male shirt like Baju Melayu (a Malay male shirt).
+The male performers will wear the fisherman clothes and a bomoh (shaman) will wear the traditional Malay male shirt like Baju Melayu (a long sleeves Malay male shirt).